 Lack Of Water Changes

 Another tricky reason why your guppies aren’t growing is the faulty water parameter.
-Factors like off temperature, depleted oxygen levels, and spike of harmful gas have severe negative impacts on a guppy’s health—ultimately hampering the growth process.
+Factors like off temperature, depleted oxygen levels, and spikes in harmful gas have severe negative impacts on a guppy’s health—ultimately hampering the growth process.

 We can’t stress enough the importance of frequent water changes as they’re the most effective at getting rid of waste and toxins.